What is complementary medicine?

 This is one of mankind’s oldest medical systems and involves medication with plant extracts.
 Each plant has a complex action with many effects going on at once.
 Prescribing involves blending several herbs together to suit the individual and address their physiological priorities.
 As they progress, so the blend of herbs needs to be changed.

 This has ancient roots but came to prominence relatively recently.
 It is derived from herbalism and uses much more dilute remedies, that affect the body more through their energy rather than concentration of circulating molecules.
 It uses remedies from non-plant sources too, such as minerals.
 A homeopathic prescription needs to be more closely tailored to the individual than a herbal or pharmaceutical one, so more information is needed to achieve this.
-Homeopathy has the ability to effect greater changes than herbs, even affecting one’s whole wellbeing, both physical and emotional.
+My long experience is that homeopathy has the potential to effect greater changes than herbs, even affecting one’s whole wellbeing, both physical and emotional.

 This is purely an energy treatment.
 This means it affects the subtle body and via that, the physical.
-It too is one of man’s earliest treatments.
-Healing can be hands on or hands off, both work as it is a non-physical modality.
+It too is one of humanity's earliest treatments.
+Healing can be hands-on or hands-off; both work as it is a non-physical modality.
 I have found that it seems possible to transfer healing energy to a carrier vehicle such as a bottle of liquid, which can be taken daily.
 Healing works best with the young and the sensitive; those who are least compromised by the things that modern life does to us.

 The first session is always an information-gathering one.
 The immediate